Johann Risztics: The Challenge 1929-1930

 Risztics took part at International Touring Aircraft Contests, the Challenge 1929 and the Challenge 1930.
 The contest was conceived by the French Aero Club, inspired by the International Light Aircraft Contest in France in 1928.
 Four Challenges, from 1929 to 1934, were major aviation events in pre-war Europe.

-The first contest was opened on August 4, 1929 in Paris.
+The first contest was opened on August 4, 1929, in Paris.
 It consisted of two parts: technical trials of aircraft and a rally over Europe.
 Since one of the aims of the Challenge was to generate a progress in aircraft building, it was not only pilots' competition, but technical trials also included a construction evaluation.

 Fifty-five aircraft entered the Challenge in 1929, from six countries.
 All planes flew with two-men crews, pilot and passenger or mechanic.

 Johann Risztics was 8th after the technical trials with his Junkers A50.
-However, just at the beginning of a rally over Europe, on 7 August 1929, he broke undercarriage and propeller and was disqualified.
-He continued the rally off the contest, till Milano.
+However, just at the beginning of a rally over Europe, on 7 August 1929, he broke the undercarriage and the propeller and was disqualified.
+He continued the rally off the contest, until Milan.

-The second Challenge took place between July 16 and August 8, 1930 and started in Berlin, Germany.
+The second Challenge took place between July 16 and August 8, 1930, and started in Berlin, Germany.

 Germany organized the contest, because the German pilot Fritz Morzik won the previous contest in 1929.
 Sixty aircraft entered the Challenge in 1930, from six countries.

 The contest was open on July 16, 1930, at Berlin-Staaken airfield.
 It consisted of two parts: a rally over Europe and technical trials.

-Risztics finished the rally on the 16th position and all the contest on the 15th position, flying Junkers A50ce.
+Risztics finished the rally in 16th position and overall in 15th position, flying Junkers A50ce.

 Death

-Johann Risztics died in Duisburg, Germany on 7 March 1973.
+Johann Risztics died in Duisburg, West Germany on 7 March 1973.